 When identifying or authenticating a person, reliability is essential.
-Biometrics helps establish people based on who they are rather than what they know, making it one of the safest methods.
-However, fraudsters never sleep and spend their time finding ways to impersonate the identities of innocent victims.
+Biometrics helps establish people based on who they are rather than what they know, making it one of the safest identity verification methods.
+However, fraudsters never sleep and spend time finding ways to impersonate the identities of innocent victims.

 What is biometric spoofing?

 From accessing a computer network to border control, biometric technology is widely used across industries.
 Spoofing is an attempt to circumvent the security of a biometric system.
 A fraudster can spoof using different materials and methods like 3D masks, fake fingerprints, or photos.
 The earliest biometric devices were easy to fool with a high-quality image.

 Imposters use copies of certain features to mimic a person enrolled in the biometric system.
 Depending on the modality, it can be easy for them to obtain biometric characteristics.

 Identity manipulation, a presentation attack, requires the illegitimate traveller to wear a 3D mask or other means to deceive the automated face recognition system.

 Imitation fingers can be made from silicone or latex and usually has a fingerprint extracted from a database.
 The moulded print is presented to a fingerprint reader to attempt access.

 According to the National Institute of Standards and Technology (NIST), face morphing is an image manipulation technique in which two or more subjects’ faces are morphed or blended to form a single face in a photograph.
 New morphing techniques constantly battle with new detection methods.